12 Types of Tenses with Examples

 • We will have enjoyed the match before you know.

-• Ketty will have joined the party.
+• She will have finished the book by Saturday.

 AffirmativeInterrogativeNegative